kleinai/seq-gen/README.md

-# biol130
+# Sequence Generator
-Intro to bioinfo project repo
+The how to for this project can be found in `Project Paper.pdf`